ZihaoHanGitHub/Biostat625_Generate_Linear_Model/README.md

 [![codecov](https://codecov.io/gh/ZihaoHanGitHub/Biostat625_Generate_Linear_Model/graph/badge.svg?token=2X8Z7I7TPR)](https://codecov.io/gh/ZihaoHanGitHub/Biostat625_Generate_Linear_Model)

 <!-- badges: end -->
+**WELCOME**
-This packages is design for the simple and multiple linear regression model, it contains a dataset about depression, a main functino to fit your model, a function to using your model that is fitted by the main function to predict or calculate on the new dataset.
+This packages is design for the simple and multiple linear regression model, it contains a dataset about depression, a main functino to fit your model, a function to using your model that is fitted by the main function to predict or calculate on the new data set.

 # Installation
 You can use the command of devtools and github link to install this packages, also the vignettes for tutorial.